 RAD is committed to conservation of the Rocklands wilderness, and to the creation of benefits for the local communities.
-In the three years since RAD’s inception, we have worked in collaboration with representatives from the climbing world, and from all of the community groups in Rocklands in order to properly understand what is needed and come up with creative solutions.
-We have a number of projects on the go and in the pipeline (see projects page), but there is a more far-reaching strategy for which we continue to lobby financial support.
+In the six years since RAD’s inception, we have worked in collaboration with representatives from the climbing world, and from all of the community groups in Rocklands in order to properly understand what is needed and come up with creative solutions.
+We have a number of projects on the go, but there is a more far-reaching strategy for which we continue to lobby financial support.

 A summary of our overall objectives:

 The climbing community has changed over time.
 With the growth, there are many newer climbers, with little outdoor experience or knowledge of proper land ethos.
 This IS having an impact on the land – from improper “toilet” action to broken trees and foliage.
 From erosion caused by pad dragging to breaking and moving of rocks, to destruction of San paintings.
 The impact on the land needs to be contained.
 Keeping it clean is our collective responsibility, but RAD is striving to help by providing guideline information, doing clean-ups, helping to clean up paths, and fostering awareness.
 We are also lending our support to a valley-wide strategic waste management initiative.